 A teacher may make modifications to learning expectations to meet the needs of students with special needs.
 Each student's strengths and needs are the basis for curriculum modifications.
-These modifications are part of the student's Individual Education Plan (IEP)
+These modifications are part of the student's Individual Education Plan (IEP).

 Modifications are changes made in the age-appropriate grade-level expectations for a subject or course in order to meet a student's learning needs.
-These changes may involve developing expectations that reflect knowledge and skills required in the curriculum for a different grade level and/or increasing or decreasing the number and/or complexity of the regular grade-level curriculum expectations.
+Most often, these changes involve modifying the depth and breadth of the grade-level expectations in response to the learner profile.
+The modifications may increase or decrease the number and/or complexity of the regular grade-level curriculum expectations.

 Modified (MOD) is the term used on the IEP to identify subjects or courses from the Ontario curriculum in which the student requires modified expectations - expectations that differ in some way from the regular grade expectations.
-Generally, in language and mathematics, modifications involve writing expectations based on the knowledge and skills outlined in curriculum expectations for a different grade level.
-In other subjects, including science and technology, social studies, history, geography, and health and physical education, and in most secondary school courses, modifications typically involve changing the number and/or complexity of the regular grade-level expectations.
+In addition to modifications, students may also require certain accommodations to help them achieve the learning expectations in a particular subject or course.

-When a student is working on modified expectations for a subject/course, the following statement appears in the "Strengths, Needs and Next Steps" section of the Provincial Report Card:
+When an elementary student is working on modified expectations for a subject the following statement from Growing Success (2010) appears in the "Strengths, Needs and Next Steps" section of the Provincial Report Card: